-The Company's principal business activities are in the Russian Federation.
-The current geopolitical situation creates critical risks for the Company and its operations both in Russia and internationally.
-In addition, laws and regulations affecting businesses operating in the Russian Federation are subject to frequent changes, which could impact the Company's financial position and results of operations.
-A significant portion of the Company's revenues is derived from online advertising, ride-hailing, food tech services and sales of goods, the markets for which is competitive and rapidly changing.
-Significant changes in these industries, or changes in users' internet preferences or advertiser spending or ride-hailing/food delivery partners' behavior could adversely affect the Company's financial position and results of operations.
+The Group's principal business activities, through its subsidiaries, are in the Russian Federation.
+The current geopolitical situation creates critical risks for the Group and its respective operations both in Russia and internationally.
+In addition, laws and regulations affecting businesses operating in the Russian Federation are subject to frequent changes, which could impact the Group's financial position and results of operations.
+A significant portion of the Group's revenues is derived from online advertising, ride-hailing, Plus and entertainment services, food tech services and sales of goods, the markets for which is competitive and rapidly changing.
+Significant changes in these industries, or changes in users' internet preferences or advertiser spending or ride-hailing/food delivery partners' behavior could adversely affect the Group's financial position and results of operations.

-A major part of the Company's revenue is collected on a prepaid basis; credit terms are extended to major sales agencies and to larger loyal clients.
+A major part of the Group's revenue is collected on a prepaid basis; credit terms are extended to major sales agencies and to larger loyal clients.

-No individual customer or groups of affiliated customers represented more than 10% of the Company's revenues in 2019, 2020 and 2021.
+No individual customer or groups of affiliated customers represented more than 10% of the Group's consolidated revenues in 2020, 2021 and 2022.

-Financial instruments that can potentially subject the Company to a significant concentration of credit risk consist, in addition to accounts receivable, primarily of cash, cash equivalents and term deposits.
-The primary focus of the Company's treasury strategy is to preserve capital and meet liquidity requirements.
+Financial instruments that can potentially subject the Group to a significant concentration of credit risk consist, in addition to accounts receivable, primarily of cash, cash equivalents and term deposits.
+The primary focus of the Group's treasury strategy is to preserve capital and meet liquidity requirements.